 1959 Maserati 3500 GT Spyder Prototype by Vignale

-- One of a believed three Vignale-bodied prototypes; arguably the most elaborate
+- One of a believed three Vignale-bodied prototypes

-220 bhp, 3,485 cc DOHC inline six-cylinder engine with triple Weber 42 DCOE carburetors, four-speed manual gearbox, independent front suspension with coil springs, live rear axle with semi-elliptic leaf springs and tubular shock absorbers, and four-wheel drum brakes.
+220 bhp, 3,485 cc DOHC inline six-cylinder engine with triple Weber 42 DCOE carburetors, four-speed manual transmission, independent front suspension with coil springs, live rear axle with semi-elliptical leaf springs and tubular shock absorbers, and front-disc and rear-drum brakes.
 Wheelbase: 100 in.

-From the inception of the 3500 GT, Maserati intended to create a spyder version, but as was often the case with Italy’s boutique automakers of the time, considerations of capacity and choice of carrozzeriere were always challenging issues.
-During 1957 and 1958, Frua and Touring individually bodied at least three of the early 3500 GT Spyders, but Maserati was clearly not convinced by any of these designs.
-By 1959, the marque selected for production was a variation on the three that had been posed by Vignale, which officially debuted at the Turin Motor Show later that year.
-The Vignale Spyders were constructed on a slightly shorter wheelbase than the coupes, and they soon became the premium open Italian sports cars of their day, rivaling Ferrari’s 250 GT Cabriolets as the most elegant and exclusive sporting convertibles on the road.
-Just 242 examples of the luxurious Vignale Spyder were eventually produced, adding a degree of rarity to their distinctive style.
+During 1957 and 1958, Frua and Touring individually bodied at least three of the early 3500 GT Spyders, but Maserati was not won over by any design from either coachbuilder and finally decided on Vignale to build their open cars in 1959.
+It is believed that Vignale produced at least three prototypes prior to regular spyder production, and the car officially debuted at the Turin Motor Show in 1959.
+The Vignale Spyders were constructed on a slightly shorter wheelbase than the coupes, and they soon became the premium open Italian sports cars of their day, rivaling Ferrari’s 250 GT cabriolets as the most elegant and exclusive sporting convertibles on the road.
+Just 242 examples of the luxurious Vignale spyder were eventually produced, adding a degree of rarity to their distinctive style.